Neuro Challenge surpasses goal

-Through its participation in the Margin & Mission Ignition initiative, Neuro Challenge Foundation for Parkinson’s has developed an entrepreneurial plan to strengthen its mission impact in the region.
+Through its participation in Patterson’s Margin & Mission Ignition initiative, Neuro Challenge Foundation for Parkinson’s has developed an entrepreneurial plan to strengthen its mission impact in the region.

-The Patterson Foundation provided the match for donations and investments made toward the startup capital requirements of the plans developed by the nonprofits participating in Margin & Mission Ignition.
+The Patterson Foundation provides the match for donations and investments made toward the startup capital requirements of the plans developed by the nonprofits participating in Margin & Mission Ignition.

 Beyond the match, the Foundation is investing $25,000 in Neuro Challenge Foundation for Parkinson’s to help it develop earned-income strategies.

-“We are profoundly grateful to The Patterson Foundation and donors who are supporting the development of this educational program for professionals in the medical arena,” said CEO Robyn Faucy-Washington.
+“We are profoundly grateful to The Patterson Foundation and donors who are supporting the development of this educational program for professionals in the medical arena,” CEO Robyn Faucy-Washington said.

 People with the disease widely experience the difficulty of finding medical practitioners who are well-versed in diagnosing and treating people with the disease.